-Popular with trekkers, Sapa is a small town nestled among the high Hoàng Liên Son Mountain range in Northwest Vietnam and famous for its delicate, rugged scenery, and also its rich cultural diversity.
+Popular with trekkers, Sapa is a small town nestled among the high Hoàng Liên Son Mountain range in Northwest Vietnam and famous for its delicate, rugged scenery, but also its rich cultural diversity.

 This town overlooks stunning terraced rice fields of the Muong Hoa Valley…you’ve probably seen many surreal photos of this region.
 And at 1,600+ metres above sea level, Sapa is not only gorgeous but very very cold.
 Temperatures can drop to freezing and it did snow about 10 days ago but there isn’t any snow around now.
 Although, the lingering air is so icy that it feels as if it will snow again soon.

 As it’s winter (in Sapa it’s the 4 months between November and February), the weather here is very cold, wet, and foggy.
 The fog is particularly bad and you can get trapped here due to impenetrable fog; quite surreal especially in the chilly evenings when everything is enveloped.
 So, be prepared to spend extra time here if you visit during the winter.

 The bus from Hanoi took about 5.5 hours in an uncomfortable sleeper bus.

 As the bus climbs, the scenery becomes breath-taking and absolutely stunning during the many switchbacks on this snakelike road.
 The online consensus is to go by train, as it’s safer than a bus, car, or motorbike!